HomeAutomation

 Does the Logistics Tent replace citizens?

 No. It moves resources between buildings — production still requires assigned workers.
+(Higher Job Levels make those workers faster and unlock new recipes; see our Building Upgrades guide.)

-Why aren't my Lumber Yards auto-collecting?
+Why don't my Lumber Yards seem to keep up?